CricketFan18/ScholarOS/README.md

 Convert any document into:

-- **Q&A** — ask follow-up questions grounded in your material, streamed token-by-token
+- **Q&A** — ask follow-up questions grounded in your material, streamed token-by-token with multi-turn history
 - **Flashcards** — click-to-flip active recall cards generated on any topic
 - **Summary** — structured executive summary rendered as formatted markdown
 - (v1.1+) MCQs, Socratic debate, subject packs